francot514/Wolf3dX/README.md

 # Wolf3dX
 Open source Monogame implementation of Wolfestein 3d.
+It does requiere to have game files but can work with Shareware version.

 ## Prerequisites